skupperproject/refdog/input/resources/attached-connector.md

 </div>
 <div class="attribute-body">

-The name of a bundle of TLS certificates and keys used for secure router-to-server communication.
-The bundle contains the trusted server certificate.
+The name of a bundle of TLS certificates used for secure router-to-server communication.
+The bundle contains the trusted server certificate (usually a CA).
 It optionally includes a client certificate and key for mutual TLS.

 On Kubernetes, the value is the name of a Secret in the current namespace.